 Ocaliva (obeticholic acid) is a medication for the treatment of primary biliary cholangitis (PBC), a rare chronic liver disease.
 Ocaliva, is a bile acid analog, a chemical substance that has a structure based on a naturally occurring human bile acid, that selectively binds to and activates the farnesoid X receptor, or FXR.
-Ocaliva (obeticholic acid, or OCA) is a bile acid analog, a chemical substance that has a structure based on a naturally occurring human bile acid, that selectively binds to and activates the farnesoid X receptor, or FXR.
+Ocaliva activates the receptor that regulates bile acid levels in the body.

 In September of 2017, the FDA issued an emergency health communication after 19 patients taking Ocaliva died and at least 11 others were discovered to have developed liver disease.
 The release advised consumers that excessive doses of the drug may result in serious liver injury or death.
 However, the FDA also reports that Ocaliva may also cause liver damage for those taking the correct dosage given other existing health factors.
 The release advises physicians to monitor patients taking Ocaliva and discontinue use if any liver injury is suspected.

-We only know what happened 19 deaths.
+We only know what happened in19 deaths.
 In seven of these tragic fatalities, the cause of death was listed as a worsening of primary biliary cholangitis.
 The other case identified cardiovascular issues.

 If you are taking Ocaliva, be aware of the following possible indicators of liver injury:

-Since Ocaliva has only been available to the public for a relatively short period of time, there are no recent verdicts or settlements with respect to its specific health hazards.
+Since Ocaliva has only been available to the public for a relatively short period, there are no recent verdicts or settlements with respect to its specific health hazards.
 However, it appears likely that future suits will arise given what we now know.
 If you are considering litigation, please note the information listed below: